Scottish Social Housing Charter

 Complaints Handling Performance

 Our Management Committee are all volunteers and value feedback from our customers both positive and negative.
 Customer feedback helps our Committee ensure that they are managing an organisation that is meeting the needs of their tenants and other customers.

-Committee recognise that from time to time things can go wrong and customers may wish to complain about our service.
+The committee recognise that from time to time things can go wrong and customers may wish to complain about our service.
 Our new complaints handling procedure has been in place for just over a year and aims to make it easy for our customers to have their concerns resolved quickly.
-A guide to our complaints procedure is available to download in our downloads section, or can be picked up at the office or if you wish we can send one out by post.
+A guide to our complaints procedure is available to download in our documents section, or can be picked up at the office or if you wish we can send one out by post.